mydevground/healthcare_elt_pipeline/README.md

 ---

-##  Incremental Load Strategy For Production
+##  Incremental Load Strategy for Production

 To ensure efficient and reliable ingestion of healthcare data in production, this pipeline supports multiple incremental load patterns tailored to the nature of each source table.